paulyuk/functions/starters/java/README.md

 mvn azure-functions:run
 ```

-Note this is functionally equivent to doing a `func start` in the `./target/azure-functions/<function name>/` folder.
+Note this is functionally equivalent to doing a `func start` in the `./target/azure-functions/<function name>/` folder.

 ## Source Code